Maui Now: December 15, 2017 Weather Forecast

 West Side

-Today: Scattered showers.
-Mostly cloudy, with a low around 64.
-Breezy, with a northeast wind 13 to 22 mph, with gusts as high as 31 mph.
-Chance of precipitation is 30%.
-New precipitation amounts of less than a tenth of an inch possible.

-Tonight: Scattered showers, with thunderstorms also possible after noon.
+Today: Scattered showers, with thunderstorms also possible after noon.
 Some of the storms could produce heavy rainfall.
-Partly sunny, with a high near 79.
-Breezy, with a north northeast wind 13 to 18 mph, with gusts as high as 25 mph.
+Partly sunny, with a high near 78.
+Breezy, with a north northeast wind 15 to 18 mph, with gusts as high as 25 mph.
 Chance of precipitation is 40%.
 New rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

-Tomorrow: Scattered showers.
+Tonight: Scattered showers.
 The rain could be heavy at times.
-Partly cloudy, with a low around 62.
-Breezy, with a north northeast wind 11 to 16 mph becoming light and variable after midnight.
-Winds could gust as high as 22 mph.
-Chance of precipitation is 30%.
-New precipitation amounts of less than a tenth of an inch possible.

-South Side

-Today: Scattered showers.
 Mostly cloudy, with a low around 62.
-Breezy, with a northeast wind 6 to 15 mph, with gusts as high as 21 mph.
-Chance of precipitation is 30%.
+Breezy, with a north northeast wind 6 to 16 mph, with gusts as high as 22 mph.
+Chance of precipitation is 40%.
 New precipitation amounts of less than a tenth of an inch possible.

-Tonight: Scattered showers, with thunderstorms also possible after noon.
+Tomorrow: Scattered showers, with thunderstorms also possible after noon.
 Some of the storms could produce heavy rainfall.
+Partly sunny, with a high near 81.
+Southeast wind 3 to 7 mph.
+Chance of precipitation is 50%.
+New rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

+South Side

-Partly sunny, with a high near 79.
-Breezy, with an east wind 6 to 15 mph becoming north in the morning.
-Winds could gust as high as 21 mph.
+Today: Scattered showers, with thunderstorms also possible after noon.
+Some of the storms could produce heavy rainfall.
+Partly sunny, with a high near 78.
+Breezy, with a north wind 7 to 15 mph, with gusts as high as 21 mph.
 Chance of precipitation is 30%.
 New rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

-Tomorrow: Scattered showers.
+Tonight: Scattered showers.
 The rain could be heavy at times.
-Partly cloudy, with a low around 60.
-North northeast wind 9 to 14 mph becoming light and variable after midnight.
+Mostly cloudy, with a low around 60.
+North northeast wind 9 to 14 mph becoming light east northeast.
 Winds could gust as high as 18 mph.
 Chance of precipitation is 40%.
 New precipitation amounts of less than a tenth of an inch possible.

+Tomorrow: Scattered showers, with thunderstorms also possible after noon.
+Some of the storms could produce heavy rainfall.
+Partly sunny, with a high near 81.
+Southeast wind 3 to 7 mph.
+Chance of precipitation is 50%.
+New rainfall amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.

 North Shore

-Today: Showers likely.
-Mostly cloudy, with a low around 63.
-Breezy, with a northeast wind 15 to 18 mph, with gusts as high as 25 mph.
-Chance of precipitation is 60%.
-New precipitation amounts of less than a tenth of an inch possible.

-Tonight: Showers likely, with thunderstorms also possible after noon.
+Today: Showers likely, with thunderstorms also possible after noon.
 Some of the storms could produce heavy rainfall.
-Partly sunny, with a high near 77.
+Mostly cloudy, with a high near 76.
 Breezy, with a northeast wind 14 to 17 mph, with gusts as high as 24 mph.
 Chance of precipitation is 60%.
-New rainfall amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.
+New rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

-Tomorrow: Showers likely, mainly before midnight.
+Tonight: Showers likely, mainly before midnight.
 The rain could be heavy at times.
 Mostly cloudy, with a low around 61.
-Northeast wind 9 to 14 mph becoming light and variable after midnight.
-Winds could gust as high as 18 mph.
+Northeast wind 5 to 14 mph, with gusts as high as 18 mph.
 Chance of precipitation is 60%.
 New precipitation amounts of less than a tenth of an inch possible.

+Tomorrow: Scattered showers, with thunderstorms also possible after noon.
+Some of the storms could produce heavy rainfall.
+Partly sunny, with a high near 79.
+South southeast wind 3 to 5 mph.
+Chance of precipitation is 50%.
+New rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

 Central Maui

-Today: Scattered showers.
-Mostly cloudy, with a low around 61.
-Breezy, with a northeast wind 14 to 20 mph, with gusts as high as 28 mph.
-Chance of precipitation is 50%.
-New precipitation amounts of less than a tenth of an inch possible.

-Tonight: Showers likely, with thunderstorms also possible after noon.
+Today: Showers likely, with thunderstorms also possible after noon.
 Some of the storms could produce heavy rainfall.
-Partly sunny, with a high near 77.
-Breezy, with a northeast wind 14 to 18 mph, with gusts as high as 25 mph.
+Mostly cloudy, with a high near 76.
+Breezy, with a northeast wind 15 to 18 mph, with gusts as high as 25 mph.
 Chance of precipitation is 60%.
-New rainfall amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.
+New rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

-Tomorrow: Scattered showers.
+Tonight: Scattered showers.
 The rain could be heavy at times.
 Mostly cloudy, with a low around 59.
-Breezy, with a north northeast wind 10 to 15 mph becoming light and variable after midnight.
-Winds could gust as high as 21 mph.
+Breezy, with a north wind 5 to 15 mph, with gusts as high as 21 mph.
 Chance of precipitation is 50%.
 New precipitation amounts of less than a tenth of an inch possible.

+Tomorrow: Scattered showers, with thunderstorms also possible after noon.
+Some of the storms could produce heavy rainfall.
+Partly sunny, with a high near 79.
+Light south southeast wind.
+Chance of precipitation is 50%.
+New rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

 Upcountry

-Today: Scattered showers.
-Mostly cloudy, with a low around 51.
-Northeast wind 9 to 13 mph.
-Chance of precipitation is 30%.
-New precipitation amounts of less than a tenth of an inch possible.

-Tonight: Scattered showers, with thunderstorms also possible after noon.
+Today: Scattered showers, with thunderstorms also possible after 1pm.
 Some of the storms could produce heavy rainfall.
-Partly sunny, with a high near 66.
-Northeast wind 9 to 13 mph.
+Partly sunny, with a high near 65.
+Northeast wind 11 to 13 mph.
 Chance of precipitation is 30%.
 New rainfall amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.

 East Maui

-Today: Showers likely.
-Mostly cloudy, with a low around 59.
-Breezy, with a north northeast wind 13 to 18 mph, with gusts as high as 25 mph.
-Chance of precipitation is 60%.
-New precipitation amounts of less than a tenth of an inch possible.

-Tonight: Occasional showers, with thunderstorms also possible after noon.
+Today: Occasional showers, with thunderstorms also possible after noon.
 Some of the storms could produce heavy rainfall.
-High near 75.
-Breezy, with a north wind 13 to 15 mph, with gusts as high as 21 mph.
+High near 74.
+Breezy, with a north wind around 15 mph, with gusts as high as 21 mph.
 Chance of precipitation is 80%.
 New rainfall amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.

-Tomorrow: Showers likely, mainly before midnight.
+Tonight: Showers likely, mainly before midnight.
 The rain could be heavy at times.
 Mostly cloudy, with a low around 57.
-Northwest wind 9 to 14 mph becoming light and variable after midnight.
-Winds could gust as high as 18 mph.
-Chance of precipitation is 70%.
-New precipitation amounts of less than a tenth of an inch possible.
+Northwest wind 8 to 14 mph, with gusts as high as 18 mph.
+Chance of precipitation is 60%.
+New precipitation amounts between a tenth and quarter of an inch possible.

+Tomorrow: Scattered showers, with thunderstorms also possible after noon.
+Some of the storms could produce heavy rainfall.
+Partly sunny, with a high near 77.
+South southeast wind 3 to 6 mph.
+Chance of precipitation is 50%.
+New rainfall amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.

 Lanai City

-Tomorrow: Scattered showers.
+Tonight: Scattered showers.
 The rain could be heavy at times.
-Partly cloudy, with a low around 60.
-Breezy, with a north northeast wind 16 to 21 mph becoming light and variable after midnight.
-Winds could gust as high as 29 mph.
-Chance of precipitation is 30%.
-New precipitation amounts between a tenth and quarter of an inch possible.
+Mostly cloudy, with a low around 60.
+Breezy, with a northeast wind 11 to 21 mph, with gusts as high as 29 mph.
+Chance of precipitation is 40%.
+New precipitation amounts between a quarter and half of an inch possible.

+Tomorrow: Scattered showers, with thunderstorms also possible after noon.
+Some of the storms could produce heavy rainfall.
+Partly sunny, with a high near 74.
+Light and variable wind becoming south around 6 mph in the afternoon.
+Chance of precipitation is 40%.
+New rainfall amounts between a quarter and half of an inch possible.

 Kaunakakai

-Today: Scattered showers.
-Mostly cloudy, with a low around 68.
-Breezy, with a northeast wind 14 to 22 mph, with gusts as high as 31 mph.
-Chance of precipitation is 30%.
-New precipitation amounts of less than a tenth of an inch possible.

-Tonight: Scattered showers, with thunderstorms also possible after noon.
+Today: Scattered showers, with thunderstorms also possible after noon.
 Some of the storms could produce heavy rainfall.
 Partly sunny, with a high near 74.
-Breezy, with a north northeast wind 14 to 21 mph, with gusts as high as 29 mph.
+Breezy, with a north northeast wind 17 to 21 mph, with gusts as high as 29 mph.
 Chance of precipitation is 40%.
 New rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

-Tomorrow: Scattered showers.
+Tonight: Scattered showers.
 The rain could be heavy at times.
-Partly cloudy, with a low around 65.
-Breezy, with a north northeast wind 12 to 17 mph becoming light and variable after midnight.
-Winds could gust as high as 24 mph.
+Mostly cloudy, with a low around 63.
+Breezy, with a north northeast wind 7 to 17 mph, with gusts as high as 24 mph.
+Chance of precipitation is 50%.
+New precipitation amounts of less than a tenth of an inch possible.

+Tomorrow: Scattered showers, with thunderstorms also possible after noon.
+Some of the storms could produce heavy rainfall.
+Partly sunny, with a high near 78.
+Light southeast wind.
 Chance of precipitation is 40%.
-New precipitation amounts of less than a tenth of an inch possible.
+New rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

 Synopsis

-Cool and windy conditions will remain through early Friday morning, before winds begin to gradually weaken from Friday into the weekend.
-An upper level low will bring unsettled weather to portions of the state from Friday through this weekend.
-As a result, rain chances will increase, with the possibility of locally heavy downpours and isolated thunderstorms.
+Breezy north to northeast winds will continue today, but the winds will weaken from tonight into the weekend.
+An upper level low and increasing moisture will bring unsettled weather to portions of the state through this weekend.
+As a result, rain chances will increase, with locally heavy downpours possible and a slight chance of thunderstorms.
 Widespread rainfall is possible early next week as an upper-level trough pushes toward the islands from the northwest.

 Data Courtesy of NOAA.gov